-Teach Your Child to Guess in 100 Easy Lessons
+Teach Your Child to Spell Badly in 100 Easy Lessons

 What do you do with an 8 year old boy with an astounding vocabulary, an addiction to books, and a reading level far beyond his years?
 Why, you remediate him, of course!

 Huh?
 Remediate him?
 Why does a strong reader need phonics, 3 years after he has learned to read?
 He’s got language arts down pat!
 Except, of course, when he doesn’t.
 When I taught my son David to read, I used Teach Your Child to Read in 100 Easy Lessons, which is recommended by lots of homeschooling moms.
 100 Easy Lessons claims to be phonics based, but it relies on shortcuts to get a kid reading quickly.
 The method is used in a lot of public schools, as well.
 (Hey, aren’t those schools turning out more and more illiterates every year?
 Look up in the sky!
 Is that a Cluebat?
 Don’t let it hit you, Mom!)
 By the 75th lesson in the book, my son was reading so well that we put the lessons away and called it good.
 Hooray, we have a reader!Narration, like everything else, is most enjoyable when done upside down.

 However, he’s been having some trouble with spelling and writing, and after some research on phonics and reading disabilities, I’ve come to believe that his difficulties are due to having learned to read the way he did.
 It seems the shortcuts in this miraculous! method of teaching “reading” are actually teaching the child to guess what words he is seeing.
 This works just fine as far as the teacher can tell, until he needs to produce written work of his own.
 Then we suddenly have a “disabled” child on our hands.